Elementary School Handbooks

 4. Follow steps from there

 The district uses My School Bucks as a means for parents to create and monitor food service accounts for their children.
-This web-based program can be used to put money on the account (using a debit or credit card), and track purchases.
+This web-based program can be used to put money on the account (using a debit or credit card), and track purchases of food and beverages.
 Please visit the myschoolbucks tab on the Voorheesville Central School webpage or visit https://www.myschoolbucks.com/

-Borrowing of money is a difficult situation for the school and your child, and is strictly discouraged.
 Please write the student’s full name and homeroom number on all bag lunches.
 There is a free lunch and reduced lunch program available.
 Eligibility is dependent upon family income.
 Interested families may call the main office or our Food Services Director (Paul Franchini) at 518-765-3314, ext.
-120 for more information.
+2195 for more information.

 Lunch/Recess